Measurably boost reading grade level scores in Ann Wylie’s clear-writing class

 So how do you go beyond just pressing Send to actually getting the message across?

 In this session, we’ll dive into the results of a massive worldwide literacy study to get a reality check on the level at which your readers really read.
+(How good are your listening skills?)
 Specifically, you’ll learn how to:

 “I’ve noticed that both my writing and editing have become cleaner and more concise.
 I’ve received unsolicited, favorable comments from numerous colleagues regarding pieces on which I’ve used these techniques.”